bolczakk/DigitRecognition/README.md

 ## Libraries
 I use SDL3 for graphical interface, making it easy to draw digits, visualize predictions in real time and eye-friendly.
 ## Instruction
+Choose Release, not Debug.
 You can train or load model from file by changing mode in main.cpp.
 To change input after running program press Space.